Latest SeedProd News

 1. Publish: Click the dropdown arrow next to the “Save” button in the SeedProd builder and select “Publish.”

-1. Preview: SeedProd will let you know your page is live.
-Click the “See Live Page” button to double-check everything looks perfect.
+1. Preview: Once your page is live, click “See Live Page” to make sure everything displays correctly.

 Turning Maintenance Mode Off

-Once you’re finished with your updates, you can take your site out of maintenance easily.
-Simply go back to SeedProd » Pages and toggle the “Maintenance Mode” switch back to “Inactive.”
+When your updates are done, go back to SeedProd » Pages and toggle “Maintenance Mode” back to “Inactive.”

 Disable WordPress maintenance mode